computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

       - Specify the port to send data to or to listen on

-    - p: 'The result was a greater appreciation for sockets and for the libraries and programs that make them easier to use.'
+    - p: The result was a greater appreciation for sockets and for the libraries and programs that make them easier to use.

     - figure:
         type: ul